Controversial app Yik Yak is back

 CHICAGO (WGN) — The social media app Yik Yak is back after a four-year hiatus.

-For now, the app is only available for iPhone users in the United States, but they company said they do plan to expand.
+For now, the app is only available for iPhone users in the United States, but the company said they do plan to expand.

-The format lead to accusations of cyber harassment, threats, bullying and discriminatory speech.
+The format led to accusations of cyber harassment, threats, bullying and discriminatory speech.
 There were also threats of bomb and gun violence.

 Now, users can downvote and report threads that are not in line with community guardrails.